Digital Design Bachelor's Degree

 Your coursework will help you to develop a portfolio of your design work, which you will display to potential employers.
 Classes may also require you to obtain specific art supplies or design software.
 If this is the case, your school will likely provide you with a supply list.

 What Types of Jobs Can I Get After School?

-The U.S. Bureau of Labor Statistics (BLS) expects that employment for graphic designers should grow by 13% from 2008-2018, which is about as fast as average (www.bls.gov).
-The BLS also stated that the mean annual wage for graphic designers in May 2010 was $48,140.
-The field of advertising is also expected to grow by 13% from 2008-2018, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) expects that employment for graphic designers should grow by 1% from 2014-2024, which shows little to no change (www.bls.gov).
+The BLS also stated that the mean annual wage for graphic designers in May 2014 was $50,670.
+The field of advertising is also expected to grow by 9% from 2014-2024, according to the BLS.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: